datawire/ambassador-docs/docs/cloud/latest/config-analysis/reference/index.md

 ```
 kubectl apply -f manifests/
 ```
-and deploy your test app to your prod cluster, or vice versa.
+and deploy your test application to your production cluster, or vice versa.